Household Hazardous Waste Acceptance Site

 - On hard surfaces, carefully scoop up broken glass pieces and powder using stiff paper or cardboard and place them in a sealed plastic bag.
 Do not use a vacuum or broom to clean up the broken bulb.
 Use sticky tape, such as duct tape to pick up any remaining small glass fragments and powder.
 Wipe the area clean with damp paper towels or disposable wet wipes.
 Place the towels in a plastic bag.

 - On carpeting or rugs, carefully pick up glass fragments and place them in a sealed plastic bag.
 Use sticky tape, such as duct tape to pick up any remaining small glass fragments and powder.
 If vacuuming is needed after all visible materials are removed, vacuum the area where the bulb was broken and place the vacuum bag and debris in a sealed plastic bag.

-- Take the plastic bags to the Household Hazardous Waste Acceptance site for proper and safe disposal.
+- Take the plastic bags to the HHW Acceptance site for proper and safe disposal.

 Most smoke detectors have a very small amount of Americium 241, which is radioactive (requiring landfilling at a low-level radioactive landfill).